jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 We have observed multiple Iranian state actors migrating components of their targeting and operations to the cloud.
- In February, destructive operations enabled by Mango Sandstorm, a group linked to Irans
+• In February, destructive operations enabled by Mango Sandstorm, a group linked to Iran’s
 Ministry of Intelligence and Security, impacted both on\-premises and cloud environments.
 Prior to the attack, Iranian state actors moved